square/square-java-sdk/doc/api/terminal.md

 # Cancel Terminal Refund

-Cancels an Interac terminal refund request by refund request ID if the status of the request permits it.
+Cancels an Interac Terminal refund request by refund request ID if the status of the request permits it.

 ```java
 CompletableFuture<CancelTerminalRefundResponse> cancelTerminalRefundAsync(